-Some of you might know that I am originally from the South of Germany – I was not born in Berlin, just ended up here some years ago ;) The South of Germany is often mistaken with Bavaria, but I am from an area called Baden.
-The most beautiful place on earth :P
+Some of you might know that I am originally from the South of Germany.
+I was not born in Berlin, just ended up here some years ago.
+The South of Germany is often mistaken for Bavaria, but I am from an area called Baden.
+The most beautiful place on earth and home to something called Schwäbische Seelen aka. »Swabian Souls«.
+A typical bake everyone loves down there…

-People that live in other places than “home” often miss things they are used to from their time back home.
-In my case I could say that about pretzel rolls and Seelen aka. souls!
+People that live in other places than »home« typically miss things they are used to from their time back home.
+In my case I could say that about pretzel rolls and Seelen aka.
+Souls!

-Don’t worry – I did not join a cult or something like that.
-In the area I am coming from we have bread rolls called “Seelen” which would translate as “souls”.
-The origin of the name is not really clear but some say it’s coming from the Christian holiday “All Souls’ Day” where bread was given to people in need – poor souls.
+Don’t worry, I did not join a cult or something like that.
+In the area I am coming from we have bread rolls called »Seelen« which would translate as »souls«.
+The origin of the name is not really clear but some say it’s coming from the Christian holiday »All Souls’ Day« where bread was given to people in need.
+To poor souls, you could say.
+I have no idea if that is all true, but sounds like it could be true, right?

-Here in Berlin it is hard to find those bread rolls – I mean good ones.
+Here in Berlin it is a bit difficult to find those bread rolls.
+I mean good ones.
+There are several bakeries that make them, but those are not really good.
 That’s why I thought making them myself would be a good idea.

 INGREDIENTS / ZUTATEN